sandoche/Producthunt-floating-prompt/README.md

 ## How to use
 The ProductHunt Floating Prompt is very easy to use, just copy paste the following code or use the npm package.
-A few customization are availables check the options below.
+A few customization such as localstorage to appear only once, color, position are availables check the options below.

 ### Easy way (using the JSDelivr CDN)
 Just add this code to your html page: